catalyst-app/Catalyst/legal/PRIVACY_POLICY.md

 #### Data Collection and Usage

-In order to use our platform and services therein we require personal information such as username, email address, and password.
+In order to use our platform and services offered therein, we require personal information such as username, email address, and password.
 In addition to this required information, certain services require further information, such as social media profiles, nicknames, profile images, etc.

-When requests are made to our platform, data such as page visited, time of the request, IP address, and browser may be logged temporarily.
+When requests are made to our platform, data such as page visited, time of the request, IP address, and your browser may be logged temporarily.
 Doing so allows us to troubleshoot errors and streamline user experiences.
 These logs will only be accessible by Catalyst staff.

 In the event of an internal error or bug, we may log information about the request, including, but not limited to, IP address, time of the request, current and previous pages, error information, request information (including anonymized form data), and the logged in user (in order to request additional information for troubleshooting).
 This information is frequently purged and only accessible to Catalyst developers.

-By browsing our site, unless a "do not track" header is sent, you consent to allowing Google to collect anonymized information including approximate location, device and browser, route (the path a user takes through the platform), and other similar information.
+By browsing our site, unless a "do not track" header is sent, you consent to allow Google to collect anonymized information including approximate location, device, and your browser, route (the path a user takes through the platform), and other similar information.
 We may analyze this data for aggregate trends and statistics, allowing us to gather important demographic information and to improve the user experience of the platform.

 All information transmitted to our service is encrypted using above-industry standard encryption, with additional care given to sensitive information such as passwords.

 #### Cookies and Tracking Information

 When you access our platform, small data files, called "cookies", may be stored on your computer.
 These cookies allow us to provide core functionalities of our service.
-You are permitted to disable these cookies, however, your ability to our platform may be severely impared by this.
+You are permitted to disable these cookies, however, your ability to our platform may be severely impaired by this.

 We use Google Analytics to collect aggregated tracking information.
 If you elect to send a "do not track" header, as described in our [Data Collection and Usage](#md-header-data-collection-and-usage) policy, Google Analytics tracking will be disabled for your session.